While the government is shutdown, FRAC’s advocacy efforts continue

 The WIC Community Innovation and Outreach (WIC CIAO) Project: Supported by a five-year cooperative agreement from the U.S. Department of Agriculture, Food and Nutrition Service the WIC CIAO Project will identify innovative outreach strategies to increase WIC awareness, participation, and benefit redemption, and to reduce disparities in WIC Program delivery.

-The WIC CIAO Project is a partnership between the Food Research & Action Center, UnidosUS, Indigenous Food and Agriculture Initiative, and Gretchen Swanson Center for Nutrition.
+The WIC CIAO Project is a partnership between the Food Research & Action Center, UnidosUS, Indigenous Food and Agriculture Initiative, and the Center for Nutrition and Health Impact.
+The National Head Start Association is a collaborating partner.
 Learn more about WIC CIAO and grantee projects at HelloWIC.org.